Garry Kasparov: Other international affairs

+The second series of Rise of the Nazis, broadcast by the BBC in February 2022, featured Kasparov's views on the Soviet leader Joseph Stalin.
+Kasparov stated: "Stalin, ruthless dictator, didn't hesitate to eliminate opposition, didn't hesitate to send millions of people to die.
+It's recorded that Stalin had very high opinion about the Night of the Long Knives, Hitler's ruthlessness.
+And, of course, in 1940 Stalin admires Hitler because he succeeded in destroying France and almost bringing up England on her knees.
+It's a very special love story."

+In the wake of the Gaza war, Kasparov vigorously called on the Biden administration for the destruction of Hamas and Hezbollah.
+He further demanded the US to set up regime change in Russia and Iran.

+Artificial intelligence

+Speaking to Forbes in spring 2023, Kasparov said that he was not overly concerned about the potential for ChatGPT to gain unauthorised access into everyday appliances.
+Rather, he felt that it is individuals who "still have the monopoly on evil".

 Croatian citizenship

 Kasparov had maintained a summer home in the Croatian city of Makarska.
 In February 2014, he applied for citizenship by naturalisation in Croatia, according to media reports, claiming he was finding it increasingly difficult to live in Russia.
 According to an article in The Guardian, Kasparov was "widely perceived" as having been a vocal supporter of Croatian independence during the early 1990s.
 Later in February 2014, his application for naturalisation was approved and he had a meeting with Croatian prime minister Zoran Milanović on 27 February.
 Croatian press cited his "lobbying for Croatia in 1991" as grounds for the expedited naturalisation.
 In an interview for a Croatian daily published in February 2022, Kasparov said he was "very grateful" to Milanović for the help rendered by him (then as prime minister) in obtaining Croatian citizenship.